ympark99/Android/README.md

+# Kotlin practice
-# Kotlin practice for using Android!
+Kotlin practice for using Android!